 The results are in: This past Labor Day marks the 4th year of the James River Association water monitoring at popular recreational river locations on the James and its tributaries.
-Each week between Memorial Day and Labor Day, trained and dedicated volunteers watchfully collect river water samples at designated locations where the public is known to frequent for recreational paddling, fishing13502884_10154282433890419_3638128932516741396_o and swimming.
+Each week between Memorial Day and Labor Day, trained and dedicated volunteers watchfully collect river water samples at designated locations where the public is known to frequent for recreational paddling, fishing and swimming.
 The results are immediately verified for quality assurance and then uploaded to the James River Watch webpage in order for YOU to safely enjoy your local river play spots and fishing holes.

 Weekly water samples test temperature, water cloudiness or turbidity, and E. coli bacteria.
 In high concentrations, E. coli can be harmful to human health.
 Out of approximately 1,100 samples collected in the last four years, 84% revealed that the water in the James and its tributaries was safe for human recreation.
 The other 16% of samples that showed high levels of bacteria were primarily found after rain events, which is the most common conduit for bacteria pollution.